Events - 27.01.2023 - 12:45

 Viktoriya Zakrevskaya is executive manager and public affairs advisor to the Grand Challenge.

-More information on the University of St.Gallen Grand Challenge can be found on: www.thegrandchallenge.eu/ and www.hsg-square.ch
+More information on the University of St.Gallen Grand Challenge can be found in this video and at: www.thegrandchallenge.eu/ and www.hsg-square.ch.

 Image: Adobe Stock / Andrey Popov